Massachusetts Legal Blog

 Wrongful Death Lawsuits in Hazing Accidents

 Family members of a victim may be able to file a wrongful death claim after a fatal hazing accident.
 Every person owes something known as a “duty of care” to everyone else.
 That is, everyone is expected to act in a reasonable and safe manner to ensure the safety of those around them.
-When people fail to do this, it can be considered negligence.
+For example, a person who consumes five beers and then chooses to drive his car home is knowingly performing an act that could injure others.
+When people fail to uphold a basic duty of car to others, it can be considered negligence.
 When negligence results in the death of another person, the deceased’s family members or personal representatives can ask for just compensation through a civil trial.